Julia Newton – Chairperson

 Having previously lived in Hartlepool, Hartlepool United is very special to me, and I would count it a privilege to play even a small part in helping the club as best I can, especially at present when things aren’t going so well (although let’s hope that changes soon!)

-I am married, with two adult children, and I am a freelance writer, presently working on a book called ‘Poolies at Heart’ which I hope will be published by Pitch Publishing and available in 2025.
+I am married, with two adult children, and I am a freelance writer, recently publishing a book called ‘Poolies at Heart’.

 My mum lives in Billingham, so I come up to see her as often as I can, visiting my dad’s resting place in Stranton Cemetery.
 Having read a fair bit about the history of the town, and with those family connections, the area and the football team mean a lot to me.